avelino/liquidluck/docs/install.rst

 Mac User Attention
 ---------------------

-We use misaka_ (python wrapper for sundown_) as the Markdown engine.
-It requires C compiler, which means you should install Xcode.
+We use misaka_ (Python wrapper for sundown_) as the Markdown engine.
+It requires a C compiler, which means you should install Xcode.

 Then open Xcode's preference (command + ,), select `Downloads` tab, and install `Command Line Tools`.